pymeasure/leco-protocol/components.md

 It has a name and can be read(`get`) or `set`.

 :::{note}
-Recent values may be cached in the Actor.
+Recent values MAY be cached in the Actor.
 :::

-It may correspond closely to _attributes_ or Python (or PyMeasure) _properties_ of the Driver.
+It MAY correspond closely to _attributes_ or Python (or PyMeasure) _properties_ of the Driver.
-It may have unit information that is used when sending data over the Network.
+It MAY have unit information that is used when sending data over the Network.

 ## Procedures